 Just a few of the profit models created by this new internet system include the following:

-- Make money off your own data.
-By now it’s widely known that the web 2.0 model, as it stands, means tech giants Facebook and Google make an unbelievable amount of money gathering and selling our data which we have offered up, free of charge, every time we interact with their platforms.
+By now it’s widely known that the web 2.0 model, as it stands, means tech giants Facebook and Google make a lot of money gathering and selling our data which we have offered up, free of charge, every time we interact with their platforms.
 What do we get in the deal?
 Absolutely nothing, save a quick and convenient way to look up a chicken soup recipe, as is the case with Google.

-Blockchain is owned by the people who own the platforms on which the blockchain operates — average folks, rather than Silicon Valley tech gurus — and this way, the data generated on blockchain stays with the people who are generating it.
+How to sell data and earn money?
+Blockchain is owned by the people who own the platforms on which the blockchain operates — average folks, rather than Silicon Valley tech gurus.
+This way, the data generated on blockchain stays with the people who are generating it.
 Thanks to web 3.0 protocols, the day when we can collect, privatize, and therefore monetize our own data is closer than ever.

 Based on the quality of the content, the bigger the following, the more personal tokens in circulation, and the more transactions occur.
 With more transactions, the value of the personal token increases, as does demand.
 Best of all, the creator remains in control of the overall supply of these tokens, something like company currency or scrip.
-Those who have tokens of their own are incentivized to share the content they purchased with the tokens, in order to increase demand and therefore the value of the tokens they own.
+Those who have tokens of their own are incentivized to share the content they purchased with the tokens.
+This increases demand and therefore the value of the tokens they own.

 In other words, you may one day be able to buy digital music from Radiohead, using Radiohead Bucks, minted and controlled by Radiohead themselves.
 But this system won’t just benefit major rock stars.
 It could also benefit smaller artists and content creators writing code, building their own apps, or making any kind of digital content to buy and sell on the crypto marketplace.
 These systems are still in their infancy, but they’re here to stay, and growing fast.